jeka-e/InformationRetrival/README.md

 ![alt text](https://github.com/jeka-e/InformationRetrival/blob/main/scheme_IR_bigger.png)

-We managed to achieve a considerable improvement of the scores in comparison to the results presented in [BEIR Benchmark]([www.google.com](https://github.com/beir-cellar/beir))
+We managed to achieve a considerable improvement in the scores in comparison to the results presented in [BEIR Benchmark](https://github.com/beir-cellar/beir).
+You can find more details in the .pdf file.

 All the code except the last part of the evaluation can be directly done using the notebooks.